-Later that night, our travelling companions took part in the Nightwatch Tour that took you around the old walled city.
-I didn’t partake in it, I was a little sore from travelling.
+Later that night, our traveling companions took part in the Nightwatch Tour that took you around the old walled city.
+I didn’t partake in it, I was a little sore from traveling.
 The tour took place on the streets, so aside from the usual cobblestones, it was accessible.

-Since we spent an extra day in Munich, my wife and I were able to walk around parts of the city we didn’t see on the tour.
+Since we spent an extra day in Munich, my wife and I was able to walk around parts of the city we didn’t see on the tour.
 The buildings surrounding the hotel and up and down the Maximillianstrasse were amazing.
 We visited the Odeonplatz and soaked up the history in the square.
-The history and culture of Munich is amazing, as you see influences from Italy, Austria, and Switzerland in terms of food, music and art.
+The history and culture of Munich are amazing, as you see influences from Italy, Austria, and Switzerland in terms of food, music, and art.